panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 ## Theme
 The website is themed around data and statistics regarding economic data.
-Through different subsections within the website, data visualisations and images the website will compare global economies and give a wider image on economical factors.
+Through different subsections within the website, data visualisations and images the website will compare global economies and give a wider image on economic factors.

 Macroeconomic Factors Determining ​Economic Growth:
 - World Development Indicators